laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 </table>
 {{< speaker_note >}}

  This is playfully illustrated in this painting from Joan Miró, which allows us to depict this Catalan landscape with the hunter.
 A few strokes are sufficient to signify the landscape or allow us to imagine the hunter.
+This shows the powerfullness of our visual system in evoking us an impression of the world.

-This is so striking that the lines and contours may appear even when they do not exist, such as in this display created with the visual artist Etienne Rey.
+This is so striking that the lines and contours may appear even when they do not exist, such as in this display created with the visual artist Etienne Rey (beware! it will likely tickle your eyes).

 {{< /speaker_note >}}